AFI DOCS 2018 Announces Opening and Closing Night Films, Centerpiece and Special Screenings

 OPENING NIGHT SCREENING

-PERSONAL STATEMENT: DIRS Juliane Dressner and Edwin Martinez.
-USA.
-Karoline, Enoch and Christine are Brooklyn high school seniors who just want to go to college, but lack the resources most American teens take for granted, including guidance counselors.
-Refusing to give up, they learn to counsel each other, and carry their classmates with them as they pursue their dreams.
+PERSONAL STATEMENT: Karoline, Enoch and Christine are Brooklyn high school seniors who just want to go to college, but like so many public school students, their schools don’t have enough college guidance support.
+But they refuse to give up and are determined to carry their classmates with them as they pursue their dreams.

 CLOSING NIGHT SCREENING

-UNITED SKATES: DIRS Dyana Winkler and Tina Brown.
-USA.
-Roller-skating has played a critical role in modern African-American culture, with rinks serving as both a haven of community and of artistic expression, and a flashpoint in the civil rights movement.
+UNITED SKATES: Roller-skating has played a critical role in modern African-American culture, with rinks serving as both a haven of community and of artistic expression, and a flashpoint in the civil rights movement.
 UNITED SKATES chronicles the fight to save these rinks, and the souls of communities nationwide.

-ABOVE AND BEYOND: NASA'S JOURNEY TO TOMORROW: DIR Rory Kennedy.
-USA.
-Rory Kennedy tells the stories of the women and men behind the National Aeronautics and Space Administration's decades-long exploration of our solar system, our universe and our planet, in this enlightening film that celebrates NASA's triumphs, mourns its tragedies and affirms the importance of its mission both in space and on Earth.
+ABOVE AND BEYOND: NASA‘S JOURNEY TO TOMORROW: Rory Kennedy tells the stories of the women and men behind the National Aeronautics and Space Administration’s decades-long exploration of our solar system, our universe and our planet, in this enlightening film that celebrates NASA’s triumphs, mourns its tragedies and affirms the importance of its mission both in space and on Earth.

-THE COLD BLUE: DIR Erik Nelson.
-USA.
-In 1943, legendary Hollywood director William Wyler crafted MEMPHIS BELLE, a celebrated tribute to the titular WWII bomber.
+THE COLD BLUE: In 1943, legendary Hollywood director William Wyler crafted MEMPHIS BELLE, a celebrated tribute to the titular WWII bomber.
 Using footage of the film from the National Archives, THE COLD BLUE features gripping narration from some of the last surviving B-17 pilots.
 A meditation on youth, war and stunning bravery.

-KINSHASA MAKAMBO: DIR Dieudo Hamadi.
-Democratic Republic of the Congo.
-Amid the backdrop of seemingly never-ending political and social unrest that hangs over the Democratic Republic of the Congo, three young activists take to the streets with their fellow countrymen to overthrow their country's President and help enact much needed change in their politically beleaguered country.
+KINSHASA MAKAMBO: Amid the backdrop of seemingly never-ending political and social unrest that hangs over the Democratic Republic of the Congo, three young activists take to the streets with their fellow countrymen to overthrow their country’s President and help enact much needed change in their politically beleaguered country.

-MR. SOUL!: DIRS Sam Pollard and Melissa Haizlip.
-USA.
-An in-depth look at the late 1960s WNET public television series SOUL! and its producer Ellis Haizlip.
+MR. SOUL!: An in-depth look at the late 1960s WNET public television series SOUL! and its producer Ellis Haizlip.
 The series was among the first to provide expanded images of African Americans on television, shifting the gaze from inner-city poverty and violence to the vibrancy of the Black Arts Movement.

-WITKIN & WITKIN: DIR Trisha Ziff.
-Mexico.
-The artwork of septuagenarian twins Joel-Peter and Jerome Witkin transcends genres and traditional form.
-WITKIN & WITKIN explores the brothers' complicated relationship with one another, while examining depths and divisions in their work.
-Joel-Peter's stunning photography and Jerome's powerful figurative paintings distinctly capture the human condition, reflecting differing emotional and intellectual approaches.
+WITKIN & WITKIN: The artwork of septuagenarian twins Joel-Peter and Jerome Witkin transcends genres and traditional form.
+WITKIN & WITKIN explores the brothers’ complicated relationship with one another, while examining depths and divisions in their work.
+Joel-Peter’s stunning photography and Jerome’s powerful figurative paintings distinctly capture the human condition, reflecting differing emotional and intellectual approaches.